Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 * **eMSP** (eMobility Service Provider) is providing mobility services like giving access to charging stations to EV users through a RFID card of mobile App.
 * **Aggregator** (Or Clearing House or hub) is a platform offering services that enable mobility operators to easily build partnerships between CPO and eMSP to enables electric mobility roaming.

-Those three players are the main ones, but there are other secondaries like **OEM Charge Points Manufacturers** who builds Charging Points, **NSP** (Navigation Service Provider) who provides location information of Charge Points, **Integrators** who supports new players who want to setup their own Charge Station, ...
+Those three players are the main ones, but there are other secondaries like **OEM Charge Points Manufacturers** who builds Charging Points, **NSP** (Navigation Service Provider) who provides location information of Charge Points, **Integrators** who supports new players who want to setup their own Charge Station...

 Moreover, some players might have several roles like a CPO who can be also eMSP and/or develop its own CPMS.